Falagard/centauri-game-engine/README.md

 To get the engine running, we'll install Haxe (a programming language), Lime (a Haxe library that handles cross platform development), and Centauri Engine.
 We'll also install some dependencies and some editing tools.

+While this may seem like a lot of steps to set up a game engine,

 # Install Haxe

 Haxe is an open source high-level strictly-typed programming language with a fast optimizing cross-compiler.